 In this blog, we will consider some of the most popular shareholder exit strategies and mechanisms used by limited companies, focusing on how a shareholders’ agreement can facilitate a shareholder exit.

 Planning for shareholder exits

 In private limited companies, where shareholders will often be directors or hold significant voting rights, it is a good idea to clarify the reasons why someone becomes a shareholder in the first place.

 Knowing this in advance can help the company plan the best strategy for shareholder exits by putting in place relevant agreements, and avoiding unnecessary disputes further down the line.

 Shareholders’ agreements: the key clauses dealing with shareholder exits

 A shareholders’ agreement is a formal arrangement established between the company’s shareholders, governing their relationship with one another.

 The purpose of having a shareholders’ agreement in place is essential to protect the shareholders who have invested in the company and to safeguard the organisation.

-In terms of shareholder exits, a shareholders’ agreement and/or bespoke articles of association* provide the necessary framework to deal with the different scenarios which can arise.
+In terms of shareholder exits, a shareholders’ agreement and/or bespoke articles of association* provide the necessary framework to deal with the different scenarios that can arise.